Casualty Risk Consultant

 - Conducting risk assessments/evaluations to assist underwriters with risk selection.

-- Assisting other AIG Risk Consultants with their clients' construction exposures.
+- Assisting other AIG Risk Consultants with their clients' exposures.

 - Participating in marketing and training presentations to clients, insurance brokers, and underwriters as requested.